30 Can't-Miss Things to Do in Raleigh, N.C.

 Book a weekend of luxury at one of the world's top-rated hotels

 How big of a deal is that?
-No other hotel, restaurant or spa in the state of N.C. earned a Five-Star rating, and The Umstead is one of only 12 properties in the world to earn triple Five-Star status.
-To start planning your trip, you can browse seasonal packages on the hotel's website.
+No other hotel, restaurant, or spa in the state of N.C. earned a Five-Star rating, and The Umstead is one of only 12 properties in the world to earn triple Five-Star status.

 Explore 300,000 square feet of science and nature at the North Carolina Museum of Natural Sciences